 - Split tunneling on Android

 - Port forwarding

 How we selected these VPNs

 VPNs are an important tool that can help you get the best out of your IPTV, but what exactly did we look for when compiling this shortlist?
 Here are the main features you need.

 - Does it unblock various streaming platforms?
 One of the main reasons people use a VPN is to unblock the main streaming platforms, so it’s one of the first big features to check.
 All the VPNs on this list are proven to unblock a wide range of streaming sites.

 - Does it have the apps for your devices?
 IPTV can be used on all sorts of devices, so to make sure you’ve fully covered all our recommended VPNs have apps for the major platforms.

 - Speed.
-Streaming HD content on IPTV requires speedy connections.
+Streaming 4K content on IPTV requires speedy connections.
 These VPNs have fast servers and efficient tunneling protocols to keep your streams as smooth as possible.

 - Customer support.
 Maybe you need some help setting up the VPN, or perhaps something isn’t working how it should.
 With good tech support in place, all your questions can be answered, so we’ve only recommended VPNs with reliable support options.